unprolix/bastard/README.md

 workingDir	The location for temporary files to be kept.
 This includes on-disk copies of minified and compressed files that originate in the base directory.
 (Default: /tmp/bastard.dat)

+preload	If true, a cache record will be created for each available file before the server begins.
+This will not load all data from disk, but will calculate all new fingerprints necessary.

 debug	If true, turns on some debugging functionality.
 (Default: false)

 directories	If true, will generate directory listings.
 (Not yet implemented.)
 (Default: false)